Technical analysis | Fundamental analysis | Forex analytics | Trading practice | Money management

 High capacity utilisation in industry

-The highest capacity utilisation measured for the last 10 years is watched in industry sector - 89 per cent.
-While deficiency of capacity has negative influence to industrial firms, the labour lack is the main encumbrance in the construction sector.
+The highest capacity utilization measured for the last 10 years in the industry sector is eighty-nine percent.
+While deficiency of capacity has negative influence to industrial firms, the labor lack is the main encumbrance in the construction sector.
 The wholesale and retail trade continues reporting strong sales figures.
 One in three private firms conceives to increase staffing.
 Bung growth in particular was favorable and much higher than companies had expected.
-The trust pointer has certainly inverted a few points, but is still at a high level.
+The trust pointer has inverted a few points, while remaining at a high level.

-Besides, favorable growth has conducted to a further enlarge in capacity utilisation, a rise in employment and stronger cost-efficiency.
+Besides, favorable growth has conducted to a further enlarge in capacity utilization, a rise in employment and stronger cost-efficiency.
 Companies expect a continued enlarge in order and output growth during the fourth quarter.
-Meanwhile, refilling difficulties have rised, with two out of three companies stating a labour deficiency as the main hindrance to the company's operations.
-Companies' waitings are more subordinated this time than in previous quarters.
-The building industry has adapted downward its waitings for the nearest 12 months.
+Meanwhile, refilling difficulties have risen, with two out of three companies stating a labor deficiency as the main hindrance to the company's operations.
+Companies' weightings are more subordinated this time than in previous quarters.
+The building industry has adapted downward its weightings for the nearest 12 months.

-Employment is expected to increase further, with primarily the wholesale and long-term products trades planning refilling, as beforehand.
+Employment is expected to increase further with primarily the wholesale and long-term products trades planning refilling, as beforehand.
 Employment has increased and different sub-sectors are starting to experience refilling difficulties.
-Nearly half of architectural and building consulting companies state that a labour deficit is the deficit barrier to their operations.
+Nearly half of architectural and building consulting companies state that a labor deficit is the deficit barrier to their operations.
 Service companies expect continued favorable demand growth during the fourth quarter.
-Employment is also anticipated to increase considerably, with nearly one in three companies planning to rise staffing.
+Employment is also anticipated to increase considerably with nearly one in three companies planning to rise staffing.

 Capital Flows (TIC)